 Engaging with your Employer partners is vital to building long-term campus recruiting connections.
-Upon making the switch to Handshake, most schools typically see a 2-3X increase in employer engagement due to the ease of use.
+Upon making the switch to Handshake, most institutions typically see a 2-3X increase in employer engagement due to the ease of use.

 With this increase in volume, it's important to identify strategy up front to help you build those long-term employer connections!